pedrolcl/Linux-SonivoxEas/README.md

 * cmdlnsynth: Command line sample program using the synthesizer library
 * guisynth: GUI sample program using the synthesizer library
 * libsvoxeas: The Linux synthesizer shared library, using ALSA Sequencer and PulseAudio
-* sonivox: The sonivox synth library, forked from the AOSP source files, as a git submodule
+* sonivox: The sonivox synth library, forked from the AOSP source files, as a git submodule.
+It is used as a fallback if the sonivox library external dependency is not found at configuration time.

 Hacking
 -------